Moving and Positioning – People

 Certification and Validity

-On completion, learners receive a CPD-accredited Level 2 certificate in Moving and Positioning People.
+On completion, learners receive a CPD-Accredited Certificate of Achievement in Moving and Positioning People.

 Annual refresher training is strongly recommended given the high-risk nature of this activity.
 Refresher training should also be arranged sooner following any significant change, including changes to an individual’s moving and handling care plan, introduction of new equipment, a moving and handling incident or near miss, or a change in a staff member’s own physical capacity.
 Treating annual refreshers as optional in a high-risk activity is not a safe approach, and CQC inspectors are increasingly likely to ask when moving and handling training was last completed and by whom it was delivered.